July 10 - July 30, 2022

-Virtual site visits: Tour historical and cultural landmarks in Philadelphia such as Penn’s Van Pelt Library, Penn Museum, the National Constitution Center and Independence Hall, Mother Bethel A.M.E.
-Church, Chinatown, Smithsonian National Portrait Gallery, Stax Museum of American Soul Music, Jim Crow Museum, and visits to nonprofit organizations for service-learning activities such as the Mural Arts Program and Philabundance.
+Site visits: Tour Penn's Van Pelt Library, Penn Museum, and historical and cultural landmarks in Philadelphia such as the National Constitution Center and Independence Hall, Mother Bethel A.M.E.
+Church, Chinatown as well as several virtual site visits around the US like the Jim Crow Museum, and visit nonprofit organizations for service-learning activities such as the Mural Arts Program and Philabundance.

 Capstone project: Drawing from coursework and your own interests, develop a research question around program themes.
 Explore the answer to your research question using the University’s world-class resources and guidance from teaching fellows.
 Capstone projects can take the form of a traditional academic paper or a creative project in the medium of your choosing and could include a project in your own community.
 Previous capstone projects have included: